SilasMarvin/wasmind/actors/assistant/README.md

 3. **LiteLLM Ready**: When `BaseUrlUpdate` is received while in `WaitingForLiteLLM`
    - Transitions to `WaitingForSystemInput` (now fully ready)

-This ensures the assistant doesn't attempt to process requests before all necessary actors and services are available, providing clean system startup coordination.
+This ensures the assistant doesn't attempt to process requests before all necessary actors and services are available, ensuring proper startup order.

 ## System Prompt Rendering

-The Assistant Actor features a sophisticated system prompt system that allows any actor to contribute content dynamically.
+The Assistant Actor features a system prompt system that allows any actor to contribute content dynamically.

+### How It Works

+Actors contribute content to the system prompt by sending `SystemPromptContribution` messages.
+Each contribution has a unique key, content, priority, and optional section.
+The assistant collects these contributions, applies user customizations, and renders the final prompt using Jinja2 templates.

 ### Architecture

 #### Key Validation
-- Format: `actor_type.contribution_name`
+- Format: `actor_type:contribution_name` (note the colon separator)
-- Only alphanumeric characters, hyphens, and underscores
+- **actor_type** (before colon): lowercase letters, numbers, hyphens, and underscores only
+- **contribution_name** (after colon): any characters allowed
-- Examples: `file_reader.open_files`, `git-status.branch_info`
+- Examples: `file_reader:open_files`, `git-status:branch_info`, `file_interaction:/path/to/file.txt`

 #### Content Types